AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 Click `Maintenance`
 #.
 Click `Dry Run` to make sure controller and gateway are in contact and allowed to download our software from our release server.
 If the `Dry Run` is unsuccessful, you may want to check controller/gateway security groups, VPC DNS settings to make sure their outbound traffic to Internet is allowed.
 #.
 Click `Upgrade to the latest` to upgrade your software to the latest version
 #.
-Follow the directions in this document to update your IAM policies in all accounts
+Follow the directions listed below in this document to update your IAM policies in all accounts
 #.
 Take a backup by following instructions documented `here <https://docs.aviatrix.com/HowTos/controller_backup.html>`_.
+#.
+If you are using terraform, please use the appropriate branch from https://github.com/AviatrixSystems/terraform-provider-aviatrix.
+For more information please go to https://github.com/AviatrixSystems/terraform-provider-aviatrix#controller-version

 .. note::